-For fiscal year 2012, audit fees consist of fees associated with the audit of the Company's consolidated financial statements, including the audit of the effectiveness of the Company's internal control over financial reporting, required reviews of our quarterly condensed consolidated financial statements and review of our Form S-3.
-For fiscal year 2011, audit fees consist of fees associated with the audit of the Company's consolidated financial statements and reviews of our quarterly condensed consolidated financial statements for inclusion in our registration statements, final prospectus and Annual Report on Form 10-K, and providing the underwriters with comfort letters on certain information contained in our registration statements and final prospectus.
+For fiscal year 2013, audit fees consisted of fees associated with the audit of the Company's consolidated financial statements, including the audit of the effectiveness of the Company's internal control over financial reporting, required reviews of our quarterly condensed consolidated financial statements, including for inclusion in our prospectus related to our 2013 equity offering, and providing the underwriters of such offering with comfort letters on certain information contained, or incorporated by reference, in the prospectus.
+For fiscal year 2012, audit fees consisted of fees associated with the audit of the Company's consolidated financial statements, including the audit of the effectiveness of the Company's internal control over financial reporting, required reviews of our quarterly condensed consolidated financial statements and review of our Registration Statement on Form S-3.